Orientation - Frequently Asked Questions

 Why should I attend Orientation?

-By attending Orientation, you will consult with an academic advisor, schedule classes, activate your student email account, secure a photo ID card, parking pass, and much, much more.
+By attending Orientation, you will consult with an academic advisor, schedule classes, activate your student email account, secure a photo ID card, and much, much more.
 Orientation attendees become familiar with the entire campus and all of its services, from residence halls to financial aid.
 New students and parents will also learn about the institution's important calendars, policies and tools and will meet current students, faculty, staff and administrators.

 Why do transfer students need to attend Orientation?